patrickhuber/go-types/README.md

 # Go Types

-Provides Option[T any], Result[T any] types for go and supporting methods
+Provides Option, Result and Tuple generic types for go and supporting methods

 ## Tuple